TinySkillet/Face_Recognition_with_MLP/README.md

 # Face Recognition with MLP

-A face recognition machine learning model developed using the scikit-learn library in Python.
-The hyperparameters were manually adjusted instead of utilizing search algorithms such as GridSearch.
-I chose this approach to assess the achievable accuracy without relying on automation.
+A face recognition machine learning model was developed using the scikit-learn library in Python.
+The hyperparameters were manually adjusted, foregoing the utilization of search algorithms such as GridSearch.
+I opted for this approach to evaluate the achievable accuracy without relying on automation.

 ## Installing Libraries

-Make sure to set up a virtual environment before installing any libraries.
-You can use the `python-dotenv` library for that.
-Install the library with pip from the terminal and run:
+I utilized the Jupyter extension in VSCode instead of the Jupyter notebook itself.
+Ensure you set up a virtual environment before installing any libraries.
+You can use the `python-dotenv` library for this purpose.
+Install the library with pip from the terminal and execute:

 ```bash
 python -m venv your_virtual_env_name
 ```

-After that, activate the virtual environment.
-On Windows, run:
+Afterwards, activate the virtual environment.
+On Windows, execute:

 ```bash
 your_virtual_env_name\Scripts\activate